Chicago Real Estate Taxation Attorneys Guide Businesses Through State and Federal Tax Laws

 A firm familiar with property and real estate taxes in Illinois

 Businesses and property owners in Chicago and the collar counties are subject to assessment from an array of government bodies.
 Such assessments are critical to determining your level of taxation, and an assessment that is too high can severely affect the bottom line.

-The law offices of Gordon & Pikarski is a Chicago firm that has worked to protect clients from over assessment and prohibitive taxation for more than 50 years.
+The law offices of Gordon & Pikarski Attorneys at Law is a Chicago firm that has worked to protect clients from over assessment and prohibitive taxation for more than 50 years.
 Their lawyers represent clients before governmental bodies so that tax assessments reflect an accurate value of the property in question.

 An inaccurate tax assessment can be appealed

 Tax assessments are not scientific, and can be affected by a number of factors.
 Property owners who have been victimized by an assessment above an accurate level have avenues for appeal.
 Opportunities to have a level changed to reflect a realistic value can be pursued by appealing a determination to:

 - The Assessor level — The Assessor’s Office is the most basic level at which a decision can be changed.
 The assessor’s offices in Illinois divide property by its usage, including vacant land, residential property, large apartment buildings, not-for-profit and industrial/commercial use, and assigns different rates for each.

 - The Board of Review — The County Board of Review is a quasi-judicial body that is independent of the County Assessor’s Office.
 If a constituent is dissatisfied with a re-assessment of the property in question, an appeal can be filed with the Board of Review.